lucas-soler/coffee-commerce/README.md

 ## **🔖 Layout**

-You can access and copy the project layout on the following link: [desse link](<https://www.figma.com/file/5yT9ZzZmRQRS4yivGGB3pl/Coffee-Delivery/duplicate).
+You can access and copy the project layout on the following link: (<https://www.figma.com/file/5yT9ZzZmRQRS4yivGGB3pl/Coffee-Delivery/duplicate).
 You have to have a Figma account to copy the design.
 [Figma](http://figma.com/).

 ---